aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-ecc-200-configuration/_index.md

 | Scanning fails on mobile | Wrong ECC level | Ensure `DataMatrixEcc = DataMatrixEccType.Ecc200` |
 | File not created | Invalid path string | Use an absolute path or ensure the folder exists |

-## FAQ's

-### Q1: What is Aspose.BarCode for .NET?

-A1: Aspose.BarCode for .NET is a powerful library that allows .NET developers to generate, customize, and work with barcodes in various applications.

-### Q2: Do I need a license for Aspose.BarCode for .NET?

-A2: Yes, you need a valid license to use Aspose.BarCode for .NET in your projects.
-You can obtain a temporary license for testing purposes.

-### Q3: Can I customize the appearance of barcodes generated with Aspose.BarCode?

-A3: Absolutely!
-You can customize barcode appearance, size, and many other properties to suit your specific requirements.

-### Q4: Which barcode types are supported by Aspose.BarCode for .NET?

-A4: Aspose.BarCode for .NET supports a wide range of barcode types, including QR Code, DataMatrix, Code 128, and many more.

-### Q5: Where can I find the documentation for Aspose.BarCode for .NET?

-A5: You can access the documentation [here](https://reference.aspose.com/barcode/net/).

 ## Frequently Asked Questions

 **Q: Can I use this code in a .NET Core console application?**